sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### Which type is best for my posts?

 Please consult the [Articles types reference](#usage/types).

+### I don't see all settings.

+Some settings are hidden when your website represents a person, instead of an organization.
+You can adjust this via The SEO Framework's Schema.org settings, under "Presence."

 ### Where can I find the Google News sitemap?